ben0bi/RUNPIXI.js/README.txt

 	+ Returns the content of the screen in a 1-dimensional array, [RGBA](4)*width*height scaled to the given width and height.
 		If width or height are <= 0, it will take the size of the original for that value.

+RUNPIXI.instance.GlobalMousePosition()
+	+ Returns the Mouse position as x/y-object.

+RUNPIXI.instance.clearAllKeys()
+	+ Clears all registered keys.

+RUNPIXI.instance.registerKey(keychar, iskeycode, needsCtrl, downfunction, upfunction, downparams, upparams)
+	Parameters:
+		+ keychar: The key code or character to be checked.
+		+ iskeycode: false/true - check for a code or a character?
+		+ needsCtrl: must the control key be pressed additionally?
+		+ downfunction: the function called when the key is pressed down. (once)
+		+ upfunction: the function called when the key is released. (once)
+		+ downparams: Parameters for the down function.
+Wrap them in an object.
+		+ upparams: Parameters for the up function.
+Wrap them in an object.
+	+ Registers a given key with two given functions and their parameters for that key.
+		The functions MUST take ONE parameter.
+You can use this parameter as you want.

+RUNPIXI.instance.registerScrollKey(keyCharacter, direction, isKeyCode, needsCtrl)
+	Parameters:
+		+ keyCharacter: The key code or character to be checked.
+		+ direction: The direction of scrolling when this key is pressed. ("up", "down", "left", "right")
+		+ isKeyCode: false/true: check for a key code or character?
+		+ needsCtrl: If true, CTRL must be pressed additional to the given key.
+	+ Registers a given key for scrolling in a given direction.